edmundhung/conform/docs/api/react/future/resolveSubmission.md

 An object with the following properties:

 - `intent`, the parsed intent, or `undefined` when the intent type is unknown or invalid
-- `value`, the value to validate or save
+- `targetValue`, the value to validate or save

-If Conform cannot resolve the intent, `value` falls back to the original submission payload.
+If Conform cannot resolve the intent, `targetValue` falls back to the original submission payload.